3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ### Console Input

-The function `int scanf(const char*, ...)` reads input from the console and stores it into the given variables.
+The function `int scanf(const char*, ...)` reads input from the console and stores it in the given variables.
 To read variables, specify the data type token and provide the address to the variable.
 The syntax for `scanf` is similar to `printf`, but an **ampersand** (`&`) is required before the variable name.

 ```c=
 #include <stdio.h>